filip26/iron-verifiable-credentials/README.md

 ## Usage

 This repository provides common logic and primitives to easily implement a signature suite.
-It is intended to be used together with a suite, or suites, of your choice, e.g. [ECDSA SD 2023](https://github.com/filip26/iron-ecdsa-sd-2023).
+It is intended to be used together with a suite, or suites, of your choice, e.g. [ECDSA-SD-2023](https://github.com/filip26/iron-ecdsa-sd-2023).
 Read the suite(s) documentation for specifics.

 ### Verifier